Camila Vallejo: Minister Secretary General of Government

 After Gabriel Boric was elected president, Camila Vallejo was named in charge of the Ministry General Secretariat of Government and, in that role, she is the official spokesperson of the Boric government.
 She assumed the office on 11 March 2022, along President Boric and the rest of his cabinet.
+She campaigned in favor of the "apruebo" option in the 2022 referendum to amend the Chilean constitution with a more progressive alternative; these efforts fell short, however, as the proposal was rejected by a margin of 62% to 38%.

+In her capacity as government spokeswoman, Vallejo received and held talks with the visiting U.S. "All Spanish-Speaking" congressional delegation (composed entirely of Democrats) during their visit to Chile in August 2023, among them Alexandria Ocasio-Cortez, Greg Casar, Maxwell Frost, Joaquin Castro and Nydia Velázquez.
+Ocasio-Cortez joined Vallejo in demanding the U.S government apologize for the role it played in General Pinochet's 1973 coup.

 Recognition

 Vallejo has been labeled by the media as the most important and influential Communist personality of the 21st century in Chile, and also as the symbolic successor of Gladys Marín.
 In August 2011, she was displayed on the front page of the German weekly Die Zeit and in December of that year she was overwhelmingly chosen as "Person of the Year" in an online poll by readers of The Guardian, which four months earlier had published a piece on her.
 Vallejo has been included by magazines in such lists as "100 People Who Mattered" by Time in its December 2011 "Time Person of the Year" annual issue, and in "150 Fearless Women" by Newsweek in March 2012.
 In 2012, a collection of her writings, Podemos Cambiar el Mundo ("We Can Change the World") was published in Spanish.

 Some have been more negative.
 Historian Gabriel Salazar sparked controversy by stating in an interview with newspaper El Mercurio de Calama that Vallejo should quit the Communist Party if she was "intelligent enough".
 He also stated that she had become the new caudillo of the Communist Party.

 In August 2013, the Omaha-based political punk band Desaparecidos released the song "Te amo Camilla Vallejo" saluting Vallejo's role in the Student Movement.
 The track was later released on Desaparecidos' 2015 LP Payola.